Art & Creative Media, Bachelor of Fine Arts

 What does a career in the Creative Arts look like?

 Creative professionals serve as agents of change, offering bold and fresh perspectives as part of their expertise.
 Like any other fine skill, creative thinking is learned and must be practiced in order to remain sharp.
-The School of Creativity + Practice and the representative Departments are uniquely positioned to lead our College, University, and community by equipping those who engage in our programs with practical, conceptual, and analytical tools to better understand and respond to challenges in the most thoughtful and innovative ways.
+The Department of Art & Creative Media is positioned to lead our College, University, and community by equipping those who engage in our programs with practical, conceptual, and analytical tools to better understand and respond to challenges in the most thoughtful and innovative ways.

 Conventional wisdom tells us that life itself is a series of natural and spontaneous changes.
-These evolutions shape us in many ways and our response is often dependent on how well we perceive ourselves to be prepared for them.
-As we enter into the third decade of the twenty-first century, a time of profound cultural, social, and political change, it is clear that creativity is becoming a valuable asset in social and professional environments.
+These developments shape us in many ways and our response is often dependent on how well we perceive ourselves to be prepared for them.
+As we experience a time of profound cultural, social, and political change, it is clear that creativity is a valuable asset in social and professional environments.